Invisible Wallets (TypeScript)

 Tutorial

-See our product FAQ for guidance on how to set up a fund on Testnet and add free SUI to it if you don't already have one.
+See the Sui Gas Station page of our Help Centerfor guidance on how to set up a fund on Testnet if you don't already have one.
+When you create a Testnet fund, we add some SUI to it so you can test immediately.

 You use API access keys to interact with Shinami's services.
 For this tutorial, we'll create one access key with rights for all Testnet services - Node Service, Gas Station, and Wallet Services - because one of the calls requires rights to all services.
-Some calls require rights to just one service, so you could create three additional keys if desired - one for each service.
-For simplicity, in this tutorial we'll just use one key in all cases.
+Some requests require rights to just one service.
+For simplicity, in this tutorial we'll just use the one all-services key for all requests.
 See our Authentication and API Keys guide for info on how to set up a key with rights to all services.

 Replace all instances of {{name}} with the actual value for that name